osrf/TSC-RMW-Reports/README.md

 ## 2.1 Synchronous Versus Asynchronous Publishing

 There is a significant difference in both performance and behavior when using asynchronous publishing versus synchronous publishing.
 Also, there is currently an asymmetry in the default behavior of Fast RTPS and Cyclone DDS on this point.
+To provide a clear result we have produced results for both the synchronous and asynchronous variants of Fast RTPS along with results for Cyclone DDS.

 ### 2.1.1 Overview